TIBCOSoftware/snappydata/docs/deployment.md

 Having the Spark computation embedded in the same JVM allows us to do a number of optimization at query planning level.
 For example:

 * If the join expression matches the partitioning scheme of tables, we do a partition to partition join instead of a shuffle based join.
-  Moreover if two tables are collocated (while defining the tables) we can avoid costly data movement.
+  Moreover, if two tables are collocated (while defining the tables) we can avoid costly data movement.

 * For replicated tables, which we know are present in all the data nodes,  a simple local join( local look up)  is done instead of a broadcast join.